SQream/sqream_docs/data_ingestion/sqloader_as_a_service.rst

 * **Clustered flag requirement**: The SQLoader ``clustered`` flag must be set to ``true`` to enable high availability.

 * **Limitations for specific tasks**: A task involving a full load with ``truncate=false`` and ``drop=false`` will not rerun to prevent data duplication.
 In this type of load, data is inserted directly into the target table rather than a temporary table, making it impossible to determine if any data was inserted before the crash.
-Re-running the task could lead to data corruption.

 This setup ensures that asynchronous load requests are handled reliably, even in the event of service failures.